Kevin Stitt: Tribal relations

+Response to disasters and emergencies

+Coronavirus outbreak

 In March 2020, Stitt went out to restaurants amid the coronavirus pandemic and posted a photo on Twitter of him doing so with two of his children.
 He later deleted the tweet, and his spokesperson said, "the governor will continue to take his family out to dinner and to the grocery store without living in fear and encourages Oklahomans to do the same."
 President Trump said he did not advocate going out to eat but did not criticize Stitt.
 In the tweet, Stitt wrote, "Eating with my kids and all my fellow Oklahomans ...
 It's packed tonight!"
 The photograph he posted with his kids showed them smiling while surrounded by restaurant patrons.
 On June 20, Stitt attended the Trump rally in Tulsa, and was seen without wearing a mask.
 On July 15, Stitt announced that he had tested positive for COVID-19.
 He was the first United States governor diagnosed with COVID-19.

 In April 2020, Stitt ordered a massive purchase of hydroxychloroquine, a drug of unproven efficacy as a treatment against the coronavirus but which had been heavily promoted by Donald Trump and his allies.
 By January 2021, Oklahoma had a $2 million stockpile of hydroxychloroquine which it sought to offload.

 On July 30, 2021, Oklahoma Watch released a review of Stitt's Twitter since he received the COVID-19 vaccine and found he posted the least on social media to encourage vaccination of all the governors of states surrounding Oklahoma, including Colorado, Kansas, Missouri, Arkansas, Texas, and New Mexico.
 Only 1.53%, or 3 out of 193, of Stitt's tweets encouraged COVID-19 vaccination.
 It also found that Stitt had not used his Facebook account to encourage vaccination in months and that none of his last 45 press releases were about vaccination, at a time when Oklahoma had one of the highest COVID-19 test positivity rates in the country.

 Stitt sent U.S. Defense Secretary Lloyd Austin a letter requesting that COVID-19 vaccine requirements for the Oklahoma National Guard be suspended.
 Stitt subsequently fired the commander of the Oklahoma National Guard because the commander had advocated for his troops to be vaccinated.
 Stitt's new appointee refused to implement the COVID-19 vaccine requirements.